 Around 24% of men and 17% of women in Australia snore frequently and loudly.
 Of those people, 70% experience daytime impairment and other sleep-related symptoms.
-That’s probably because snoring is a classic hallmark symptom of obstructive sleep apnea.
+That’s probably because snoring is a classic hallmark symptom of obstructive sleep apnoea.

-Obstructive sleep apnea is a common sleep disorder in which the airway closes, pausing breathing momentarily.
+Obstructive sleep apnoea is a common sleep disorder in which the airway closes, pausing breathing momentarily.
 When you resume breathing, a choked-sounding snore can indicate your airway reopening.
 This can happen repeatedly over the course of the night, sometimes even hundreds of times.
 Although each pause is brief, the brain still responds to each one as an emergency situation.
 The heart is forced to pump harder, and the body is awakened just enough to reopen the airway–you’re usually not aware of it.
-Being in emergency-mode over and over throughout the night can leave the brain and body exhausted, which is why sleep apnea sufferers often wake up not feeling rested.
+Being in emergency-mode over and over throughout the night can leave the brain and body exhausted, which is why sleep apnoea sufferers often wake up not feeling rested.

-The Risks of Sleep Apnea
+The Risks of Sleep Apnoea